OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Check permissions to make sure that the app really needs them and remove unnecessary permissions.
 For example, the `INTERNET` permission in the AndroidManifest.xml file is necessary for an Activity to load a web page into a WebView.
 If a dangerous permission is needed it must be granted, you must check every time that operation is performed.

-Please reference this list for dangerous permissions.
+Please reference this list for permissions that are considered dangerous.

 ```xml
 READ_CALENDAR